Why Families Are Often Choosing To Build A Home Rather Than Buy in 2025

 One key factor that drives up the cost of building a custom home versus a spec home is “optionality,” or ability to choose.

-When buying a spec home on the market, you have no (or very little) control over the floor plan and what goes into the home.
-At most, people get to choose a package that the builder offers if you get in before they start the build and some choices between a few select options of things like flooring and countertops.
+When buying a spec home on the market, you have no (or very little) control over the floor plan and features going into the home.
+At most, people get to choose a package that the builder offers, such as flooring and countertops.
+These are usually available before the builder has started construction

 Lastly, building a one-off house is always going to cost more than buying a house in a development because building multiple houses of similar specs right next to each other is more efficient and therefore less expensive.
 A custom home is built once and it’s built for you on your lot that also needs to be developed so that it is suitable for a home, driveway, septic system, etc.